ant-design/ant-design-mobile/src/components/modal/index.en.md

 ### Modal.clear

-You can directly close all modal box by calling the `clear` method on the `Modal`.
-Usually, you can use it in router change event to close modal box automatically without use modal reference to close
+You can directly close all modals by calling the `clear` method on `Modal`.
+Usually, you can use it in router change event to close all modals automatically without using modal reference to close.